 Be sure to watch this movie (Miracle in cell no.7) find out why it is a movie with a message and share your thoughts with us!

-Don’t stop here; click this link to explore more on our Movies with a Message page.
+Don’t stop here; click this link to explore more on our Movie Reviews page.

 About The Author: Evi Idoghor is a Christian, writer, and content creator on Letstalknationblog.com.
 She is a chemical engineering graduate from the University of Louisiana at Lafayette.
 Consumed by her love for writing and desire to effect change, she launched her online platform––Let’s Talk Nation––to tap into her creativity and start meaningful conversations that would make a difference around the world.